zgrbrl/HepsiBuradaMobile/README.md

 # Hepsiburada android mobile basic bdd test

-loginTest.feature Scenario email and password write
+Type the email and password in the loginTest.feature scenario.